 - 100 g raspberries

-- 1-2 tbsp honey or maple syrup if vegan
+- 1-2 tablespoon honey or maple syrup if vegan

 - Peel the rhubarb stalks and cut them in thin pieces.